 St. Martin’s Episcopal School offers preschool for children age 18 months through age 5.
 We offer a flexible number of days for preschoolers, with availability for two to five days per week, so you can pick which days work best for your schedule.
-We also offer a drop-in program and a multiple-child discount.
+We also offer an extended care program on Tuesdays and Thursdays, a drop-in program and a multiple-child discount.

 We believe that each child is a precious gift from God and should be treated like the special individual they are, so that one day they can live up to their full potential.
 Our program benefits children 18 months of age and older, whose parents wish them to be in a loving Christian environment.